nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Dynamic linking

 As SCA also requires dynamic linking, A2Pay' must also include the transaction details of the payment (payment request hereafter) signed by the wallet.
-The OpenID Foundation is currently developing an extension[^openid4vp_td] to the OpenID4VP[^openid4vp] specification to enable a relying party to incorporate dynamic data into the authorization request using the `transaction_data` parameter.
-The specification[^openid4vp_td] requests the wallet to include a hash of this data into the key-binding JWT  of the A2Pay' that is send back to the PSD' along with the authorization response.
+OpenID4VP[^openid4vp] enables a relying party to incorporate dynamic data into the authorization request using the `transaction_data` parameter.
+The wallet is requested to include a hash of this data into the key-binding JWT  of the A2Pay' that is send back to the PSD' along with the authorization response.
 The hash value represents the authentication code required by PSD2.
 The `transaction_data` values contained within the authorization request must also be included in the user approval dialogue of the wallet specified further in ARF section 6.6.3.4[^arf] and ARF Annex 2 A.2.3.6 Topic 6[^arf_annex2].

-Since the support for transaction data is not part of the official OpenID4VP specification yet, refer to the `transaction_data` proposal branch on GithHub[^openid4vp_td] for implementation details.

 ### Payment request